Help us improve

 end

-See resources/anti-patterns.md for detailed examples.
+See references/anti-patterns.md for detailed examples.

 | Anti-Pattern | Why Bad |